-- The right to question tax authorities in case of breach of their duties and the right to be answered for such queries.
+- The right to question tax authorities in case of breach of their duties and the right to be answered for such queries;

-- The right to submit their tax returns and other related applications.
+- The right to submit their tax returns and other related applications;

-- The right to appoint an authorized representative to perform their duties related to tax.
+- The right to appoint an authorized representative to perform their duties related to tax;

 Responsibilities of Taxpayers

-- They have a responsibility to be cooperative, well mannered, fair, and honest and further maintain integrity during assessment and payment of tax;
+- They have a responsibility to be cooperative, well-mannered, fair, and honest and further maintain integrity during assessment and payment of tax;

 - Taxpayers are also required to keep safe their tax records for a certain period based on the regulatory requirement from the end of the assessment year in which the income tax return was filed.

-Taxpayers vs Non-Taxpayers
+Taxpayers vs. Non-Taxpayers

-- They may be exempted from payment of tax due to the nation having double taxation avoidance agreements with the other nation in which they are earning or situated.
+- They may be exempted from tax payment due to the nation having double taxationDouble TaxationDouble Taxation is a situation wherein a tax is levied twice on the same source of income.
+It usually occurs when the same income is taxed both at corporate as well as at the individual level. avoidance agreements with the other nation in which they are earning or situated.

 - Maybe the income earned in the previous year is not taxable as per tax laws, usually referred to as an exempt income.